Vinality/Bootcamp-GoStack/README.md

 * Sequelize ORM for PostgreSQL
 * Moment for date management

-## Exercise
+### Exercise
 The exercise for module 2 consisted on adding a schedule list feature in which barber accounts could check their appointments on any day.

 ## Third Module <a name="Module3"></a>
-In the third module we built a marketplace application where users can list items for sale and buy items.
+In the third module we built a marketplace REST API where users can list items for sale and buy items.

 What I learned:
 * User auth/sessions